tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 Occasionally on the portfolio and property page, the first render misses some of the information (portfolio breakdown & transactions) and requires a refresh from the user.

-In instances like confirming a property transaction, because of the way that the Axios requests are lined up, on occasions the entire function can fail half way through resulting in only some of the required data points being updated.
+In instances like confirming a property transaction, because of the way that the Axios requests are lined up, on occasions the entire function can fail halfway through resulting in only some of the required data points being updated.
 Similarly this can happen if the button is pressed too many times.